wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.1.30 =
+* Addition - Admin Setup Wizard Now Available!
+Implemented to help users with the complete setup of the store in a step by step process with smart error checking.
+* Bug Fix - Admin bug fixes
+* Other various small bug fixes
 = 1.1.29 =
 * Bug Fix - Payment methods Laser and Maestro were not savable.
 * Addition - Godaddy users especially, but everyone can leverage the wp_mail function from the basic cart settings panel.
 Just turn it on and it will switch to wp_mail from mail.